-- The student's academic record is reviewed and all requirements found to be satisfactorily completed.
-The student is subject to the academic requirements of the catalog for the year he or she first enrolled. - A minimum of 33 credit hours have been taken at WAAST's central campus or at a WAAST extension center. - The student's cumulative grade point average (GPA) is at least 2.0. - The student's financial accounts have been paid in full.
+- The student has earned a total of 33 credit hours taken at WAAST's central campus or at a WAAST extension center in the Mature Admission Diploma program. - The student's cumulative grade point average (GPA) is at least 2.0. - The student's financial accounts have been paid in full.

-Additional Requirements for the Post-secondary Diploma in Theology
+Graduation Requirements for the Post-secondary Diploma in Theology

-The student must complete a total of 96 credit hours if he or she holds a Junior High School Certificate (General Certificate of Secondary Education (GCSE) or West African Examination Council (WAEC)), which is equivalent to 10 or 11 years of primary and secondary education.
-No credit is granted for work completed at a secondary-level Bible institute.
+The WAAST Board of Governors awards the Post-secondary Diploma only after the following requirements are met:

-• The student must complete a total of 66 credit hours if he or she has acquired A-level Certificate, equivalent to 12 or 13 years of primary and secondary education.
+- The student's academic record is reviewed, and all requirements found to be satisfactorily completed.
+The student is subject to the academic requirements of the catalog for the year he or she first enrolled. - The student holds a Junior High School Certificate (General Certificate of Secondary Education (GCSE) or West African Examination Council (WAEC)), which is equivalent to 10 or 11 years of primary and secondary education and a diploma from a Bible school recognized by the ATTS or the APTEA. - The student has completed a total of 96 credit hours. - Note: No credit is granted for work completed at a secondary-level Bible school. - The student must complete a total of 66 credit hours if he or she has acquired A-level Certificate, equivalent to 12 or 13 years of primary and secondary education. - The student's cumulative grade point average (GPA) is at least 2.0. - The student's financial accounts have been paid in full.

-Additional Requirements for the Bachelor of Theology Degree
+Graduation Requirements for the Bachelor of Theology Degree